AtomMaterialUI/material-theme-docs/docs/configuration/excluded-files-colors.md

 - Find in Path Dialog
 - Search Everywhere dialog
 - Navigate to file/class/symbol dialog
-- And other places...
+- And other places…

 This will considerably reduce the time looking for a file and navigating thanks to *color grepping*.

 ## Configuration

 The JetBrains editors come prebundled with at least two File Colors:
-- **Excluded files**, e.g. files that are _Marked as Excluded_, and therefore excluded for indexing, searching and navigation, resulting in huge performance boosts.
-Such examples are `node_modules`, `logs`, `vendors`, `gradle` etc...
-  You can mark a directory for exclusion by clicking right on the directory and select `Mark Directory as...`
+- **Excluded files**, or files that are _Marked as Excluded_, and therefore excluded for indexing, searching and navigation, resulting in huge performance boosts.
+Such examples are `node_modules`, `logs`, `vendors`, `gradle` etc… You can mark a directory for exclusion by clicking right on the directory and select `Mark Directory as…`
-- **Tests**, which is the test directory in gradle/rails/symfony...
+- **Tests**, which is the test directory in gradle/rails/symfony…

 Specific IDEs might have other File Colors preinstalled.

-You can see them in `Settings -> Appearance & Behavior -> File Colors`.
+You can see them in `Settings → Appearance & Behavior → File Colors`.

 {% include figure.html content="/screens/fileColors.png" caption="File Colors" %}